History of Rugby at Bishops Prep

 For Canada: Christian Stewart

-Mark Neill, Russell Ashley-Cooper (Many others played for Rhodesia)
+For Zimbabwe: Mark Neill, Russell Ashley-Cooper (Many others played for Rhodesia)

 For Australia: Daniel Vickermann